Fourier-Mukai functors in the supported case: Enhancements and existence of Fourier--Mukai kernels

 Set $\cat{D}_0$ to be the (strictly) full subcategory of $\Db_\p(X)$ whose objects are isomorphic to shifts of objects of $\Coh_{\p}(X)$.
 By Corollary \ref{cor:critiso1}, the isomorphism $\theta$ extends (uniquely) to an isomorphism compatible with shifts

 Being $C$ a smooth curve, any object $\kf\in\Db_\p(C)$ can be written (in an essentially unique way) as a finite direct sum of objects of $\cat{D}_0$.
-Thus $\theta_0$ extends (uniquely) to the desired isomorphism $\fun{F}\isomor\FMS{\ke}$ proving (i).
+Thus $\theta_0$ extends (uniquely) to the desired isomorphism $\fun{F}\isomor\FMS{\ke}$, proving (i).

-As for (ii), observe that the first part of the proof of Theorem \ref{thm:main1} in Section \ref{subsec:enh} carries over also in this case.
-The main difference is that the extension of the isomorphism \eqref{eqn:isoimp} takes place due to Corollary \ref{cor:critiso1} instead of Corollary \ref{cor:critiso2}, and then reasoning as in the last part of the proof of (i). \end{proof}
+As for (ii), the same line of reasoning as in the proof of Theorem \ref{thm:main1} in Section \ref{subsec:enh} works with the only difference that the extension of the isomorphism \eqref{eqn:isoimp} takes place due to Corollary \ref{cor:critiso1} instead of Corollary \ref{cor:critiso2}.
+Then we argue as in the last part of the proof of (i), i.e.\ using that any object in $\Db_\p(C)$ can be (uniquely) written as a finite direct sum of objects of $\cat{D}_0$. \end{proof}

+Obviously, if $C$ is a smooth quasi-projective curve, the Serre functor of $\Db_\p(C)$ is the shift by one and so $\Db_\p(C)$ is a $1$-Calabi--Yau category.
+Moreover, it is easy to verify that the skyscraper sheaf $\ko_\p\in\Coh_\p(C)$ is a $1$-spherical object when $\p$ is a $\K$-rational point.
+Recall that, as we mentioned in the introduction, an object $S$ in a triangulated category $\cat{T}$ is \emph{$d$-spherical} (where $d$ is a positive integer) if $\Hom_\cat{T}(S,S[i])$ is trivial if $i\neq 0,d$, while it is isomorphic to $\K$ otherwise.

+\begin{remark} Let $\cat{T}$ be an idempotent complete algebraic triangulated category (see \cite{K} for its definition) and let $S\in\cat{T}$ be a $d$-spherical object.
+In this case, up to equivalence, the full triangulated subcategory $\cat{T}_S$ of $\cat{T}$ classically generated by $S$ does not depend neither on the triangulated category $\cat{T}$ nor on the $d$-spherical object $S$ (see \cite[Thm.\ 2.1]{KYZ}). \end{remark}

+To prove Proposition \ref{prop:sph}, take $S$ to be a $1$-spherical object in an an idempotent complete algebraic triangulated category $\cat{T}$.
+If $C=\mathbb{A}^1$ and $\p$ is the origin, we observed before that $\ko_\p$ is a $1$-spherical object and hence, by Remark \ref{rmk:equiv}, there exists an exact equivalence $\cat{T}_S\iso\Db_\p(C)$.
+Now it is enough to apply Proposition \ref{prop:spherical}.